jennings-owen/TaskIQ/docs/PRD.md

 ## 7. Release Plan & Milestones
 - Hour 1: Setup FastAPI, SQLite, and models.
 - Hour 2: Implement CRUD endpoints for /tasks.
-- Hour 3: Implement /ai/rank scoring logic.
-- Hour 4: Implement /ai/size endpoint.
-- Hour 5: Setup React with TaskList and TaskForm.
+- Hour 3: Setup React with TaskList and TaskForm.
-- Hour 6: Integrate backend APIs in frontend.
+- Hour 4: Integrate backend APIs in frontend.
-- Hour 7: Add PriorityDashboard and SizeRecommendationForm.
+- Hour 5: Add enhanced UI components and features.
-- Hour 8: Testing, bug fixes, documentation.
+- Hour 6: Testing, bug fixes, documentation.

 ## 8. Out of Scope & Future Considerations
 - Advanced AI features such as machine learning-based prioritization are out of scope for the MVP.